hashmapinc/Tempus/docs/datamodel/dataobject.rst

 - ``Heart Rate`` - the developer's heart rate.
 This could come from a fitness ``Device`` associated with the developer.
 - ``Location`` - the location of the developer.
 This could come from a mobile ``Device`` associated with the developer.

-The are of course just examples to illustrate how to use object attributes.
+These attributes are of course just examples to illustrate how to use object attributes.
 We don't actually monitor the developers this closely (yet).

 |